About

 The Guardian

 The vast majority of the content exists in our curated collections of images, books, audio and film, in which we shine a light on curiosities and wonders from a wide range of online archives.
-Some highlights include visions of the future from late 19th century France, a dictionary of Victorian slang and a film showing the very talented “hand-farting” farmer of Michigan.
+Some highlights include a 15th-century herbal of anthropomorphised veg, a book of Tlingit myths and the hand-drawn infographics of W.E.B.
+Du Bois.

-In this series, edited by D. Graham Burnett, we offer up a home for experiments with historical form and method.
+In this series, edited by D. Graham Burnett, we offer up a home for experiments with historical form and method — from a library of defaced book covers to the voice of a distant Roomba descendant.
 The reader is asked to keep a live eye on these texts, which thread between past and present, between the imagination and the archive, between dreams and data.
-All may not be quite what it seems.

 In this series, now come to an end, each month a curator from a gallery, library, archive, or museum picked out highlights from their openly licensed digital collections.
 Contributors included The British Library, The Getty, the Rijksmuseum, the US National Library of Medicine, and the UK National Archives.